Stop by the Renaud Center during business hours to get a guided tour by one of our staff. You may virtually tour the facility on this website now!

 No, the facility is open to members and non-members.
 Non-members will simply pay a daily admission fee based on their residency status.

-All membership forms must be filled out and submitted in-person at the Renaud Center.
+Or, you may stop by the Renaud Center to sign up in-person.
 You will need to bring one form of picture ID (current driver’s license, military ID, passport, etc.) and one proof of residency (unpaid utility bill, checks with preprinted address, personal property tax receipt).
 If the address on your ID is different from your proof of residency you will need two proofs of residency.

 An account both residents and non-residents use to sign-up for classes and manage memberships.
 Ask the Renaud Center front desk staff for assistance in setting up an account.